NEW PATIENTS - WHAT TO EXPECT

-For acute issues, our goal is to resolve your condition and release you in just 3-6 visits or less if possible.
+For acute issues, our goal is to resolve your condition and release you in just 3-6 visits or less, where possible.
 We actively problem solve through your condition and expect results quickly.
-We also teach you how to treat yourself and control your own symptoms when possible, which speeds up your recovery tremendously and will reduce your need for future care.
+We also teach you how to treat yourself and control your own symptoms when possible.
+This speeds up your recovery tremendously and will reduce your need for future care.

 We know we are doing a good job when we're seeing you only for preventative care!

 New patients are often unsure whether they should go to their primary care physician, an orthopedic specialist or our office when experiencing discomfort or a nagging condition.

 We like to think of our office as a first line of defense when dealing with common musculoskeletal injuries.
 We can assist you by rapidly evaluating and determining the cause of your pain and then construct a precise protocol to succinctly resolve your condition.

 If at any point it appears as though your condition is not something we can help you with, the appropriate referral will be made immediately.